 Staff were knowledgeable about and attentive to the needs of people they supported.
-Each person's care plan contained a summary of their life before they came to the service providing prompts for topics of conversation, including "things I am good at doing" and "important people in my life".
+Each person's care plan contained a summary of their life before they came to the service providing prompts for topics of conversation, including the things they were good at doing and the important people in their life.
 Staff were aware of people's preferences and interests which meant they were better equipped to deliver personalised care and support.
 People's care records were person centred in the way they were written and identified people's needs, goals and preferences and how they were expected to be delivered.
 This information about people provided guidance that enabled staff to deliver appropriate care and support in a responsive manner.

 The staff supported people who had a range of disabilities, including non-verbal communication and autism.
-Staff were skilled with different levels of experience who knew people well and were able to respond quickly when people were not well.
+Staff were skilled with different levels of experience.
+They knew people well and were able to respond quickly when people were not well.
+People had individual personalised diaries which included house-based and outdoor activities and were supported on an individual basis, which enabled staff to provide a responsive service.

-The registered manager reported "very good working relationships" with GPs and learning disability teams and care records documented visits and appointments.
-People had a "health file" and "health action plan" which enabled staff to act responsively when needing to communicate with health services.
+The home manager reported positive relationships with GPs and learning disability teams and care records documented visits and appointments.
+People had a health and social care record which enabled staff to act responsively when needing to communicate with health services.